johnbillion/query-monitor/readme.txt

 ### How can I report a security bug?

-[You can report security bugs through the official Query Monitor Vulnerability Disclosure Program on Patchstack](https://patchstack.com/database/vdp/query-monitor).
-The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+You can submit a private security vulnerability report to Query Monitor via [the Security tab on the GitHub repo](https://github.com/johnbillion/query-monitor/security).
+The GitHub Security Advisory process facilitates private collaboration on security issues.
+You'll receive credit for a valid report and a CVE if necessary.

 ### Do you accept donations?